cdoremus/MyNotes/Spanish Verbs.md

 **salir -> saldr-**
 **venir -> vendr**

-Ella próximamente tendrá exámenes.
+*Ella próximamente tendrá exámenes.*
 She will have exams soon.

-Nosotros saldremos el viernes.
+*Nosotros saldremos el viernes.*
 We will go out on Friday.

-¿Ustedes vendrán pronto?
+*¿Ustedes vendrán pronto?*
 Will you come soon?

 ***`Saber` and `poder` drop the e.***
 **saber -> sabr-**
 **poder -> podr-**

-¡Tú sabrás mucho!
+*¡Tú sabrás mucho!*
 You will know a lot!

-Ellos no podrán venir.
+*Ellos no podrán venir.*
 They will not be able to come.

+You can also speak of the future using ir + a instead of the informative + ending.
+This is frequently used in Latin American.
+Here are two examples of both forms:

+*Él va a ir de compras.*
+*Él irá de compras.*
+He will go shopping.

+*¿Vais a tomar solo aqua?*
+*¿Tomaréis solo aqua?*
+Will you only drink water?

 [[#Table of Contents]]
 ## Near future tense
 Another way to express the future is using the near future tense, which ***involves the construction "ir + a + infinitive form of the verb."*** This is often used to express actions that will be completed in the near future, such as

 *Voy a terminar mis deberes antes de la cena.*
 I'm going to finish my homework before dinner
 ## Common uses of simple and near future tenses